oddcamp/frontend-manual/README.md

   const toggle = document.querySelectorAll(`input[type="radio"]`)
   ```

-  In this case we specifically select inputs of the `settingsSidebar`, not the whole document.
+  In this case, we specifically select inputs of the `settingsSidebar`, not the whole document.

 ### Progressive Enhancement, Graceful Degradation

-Treating JavaScript as an ehancement allows to code **fail-safe**, semantic and accessible websites.
-Take a look at the "Recent news" list example:
+Treating JavaScript as an ehancement promotes the development of **fail-safe**, semantic, accessible websites.
+Take a look at this "Recent news" list example:

   ```html
   <h3>Recent news</h3>